mjrgh/PinVol/README.md

   can control the volume level on both at the same time with the one set of buttons.
 You can choose which sound cards are included in the volume controls.

+- PinballY integration: PinballY sends PinVol information on the title of each game it launches, which lets PinVol display the friendly game title instead of just the filename.